 I savored the moment, knowing Satish is growing up all too fast...somewhere in-between being a child and becoming a young adult.

 In this game of life, I feel as though I'm still in the middle, too -- somewhere between where I've been and where I'm going.
 But isn't that true for everyone?
 Aren't we all hanging in the balance of what has been and what will be?
-It's what we do in the present moment that matters, for as Alan Watt also reminds us, tomorrow never comes.
+It's what we do right now that matters, for as Alan Watt also reminds us, Tomorrow never comes.